victorvermot/so_long/README.md

 ```
 The executable takes a .ber file as argument.
 You can play around and modify the map, as long as it follows the rules, the game will work.
 # Sources
 I found all of the sprites online, on the [Sprite Ressources](https://www.spriters-resource.com/) website.
-I edited most of them on Gimp to make the game coherent.
+I edited most of them on Gimp to make the game look coherent.
 1. The Sans sprites were made by "MisterMike" and can be found [here](https://www.spriters-resource.com/custom_edited/undertalecustoms/sheet/123992/).
 2. The Ness sprites were ripped from Earthbound by users "Depressed Mario", "M. Bison", "Matheus123" and "Tonberry2k".
 They can be found [here](https://www.spriters-resource.com/snes/earthbound/sheet/104953/)
 3. The rest of the sprites come from Earthbound and were ripped by user "Ryan914".
 They can be found [here](https://www.spriters-resource.com/snes/earthbound/sheet/3159/)